ga4gh/Get-Started-with-GA4GH-APIs/sessions/starterkits/part_0_env_check/README.md

 docker pull oryd/mailslurper:latest-smtps &\
 docker pull ga4gh/ga4gh-starter-kit-passport-broker:0.0.2
 ```
+We will initially see 7 PID listed in the command line.
+Afterwards, the docker image pulling processes begin.
+Once all the progress bars stop moving, hit `Enter` once to ensure that all `docker pull` commands status are `Done`.

 ## 6. Check if all the Docker images are successfully downloaded
 Run the following command to list all the downloaded Docker images: